 Conventional protocol for travellers round these parts is to be very picky what you eat lest Bali belly rear its ugly head, carefully screening restaurants for cleanliness and writing-off half the menu to rule out any salmonella surprises.
 Even drinking the water is a no-no, and here was I about to indulge in a nice cup of cat-shit.

 And, do you know, it really wasn’t all that bad.

-I’ve tried have been universally awful; caviar is just slimy salty jelly, oysters slimy salty snot.
+the other delicacies I’ve tried have been universally awful; caviar is just slimy salty jelly, oysters slimy salty snot.
 Proper pukka champagne tastes way worse than its cheaper alternatives while truffles mix Dr Peppers with raw bleach.

 Kopi Luwak is better than all these.
 Ok, ‘nice’ would be pushing it, but it certainly has an undefinable unique tang which oddly, is nothing like fine coffee nor even fine shit.

 On reflection my feelings were similar to my first prostate exam: I’d survived, it wasn’t actually nearly as bad as I’d imagined, but personally I was keen to avoid it in future subject to overwhelming medical advice.

 As a result we high-tailed out of there the next day down the coast to Tulamben, one of Bali’s top scuba spots.
 Chief attraction here is the wreck of the USS Liberty, sunk during World War 2, which I’d dived once before, my Danish wives lounging lazily by the pool as I teetered perilously down the rocky shore trying to keep up with a tiny heavily pregnant lady whom the locals had tasked with carrying all my dive gear (including tank!) atop her head lest